 The sentiment is a mix of a die cut and stamped words.
 I used one of the word dies from Happy Trio and cut this twice, once from black card and then from some black foam before attaching them together with the card one on top.
 Using foam in this way gives dimension to the die cut with out having to cut it out multiple times.

 To get the placement right for the rest of the sentiment and floral clusters I used re-positional adhesive on the back of the happy die-cut and put this in place before adding all of the other elements.
 I could then lift it up when I wanted to place things behind.
 When finished, I removed it and then adhered it down with strong adhesive.

 A little bit of black splatter and a couple of clear sequins finished the card.

-For a step by step on how I did this please watch the video below.
+For a full step-by-step on how I created this card please watch the video below.